PauseAI/pauseai-website/src/posts/teams.md

 PauseAI consists almost exclusively of volunteers ([sign up here](https://airtable.com/appWPTGqZmUcs3NWu/pag7ztLh27Omj5s2n/form)).
 We are organized in teams, each working on a different aspect of our movement.

+## Oversight team

+- Keep track of the progress of the various teams.
+- Make sure that the teams are functioning well (have a leader, have regular meetings, etc.).

+Team lead: Felix de Simone

 ## Mass Mobilization Team

 - Facilitate the formation of local groups.